Master’s in Management FAQ

 Most courses award 1.5 credits toward a total of 35 credits for the program.

 What are the required admissions materials?

-In addition to the online application, applicants must submit a current resume/curriculum vitae, official academic transcripts, two letters of recommendation, a personal statement of purpose, proof of a bachelor’s degree from an accredited university (if graduated), and GRE/GMAT scores.
+In addition to the online application, applicants must submit a current resume/curriculum vitae, video essay, official academic transcripts, at least one letter of recommendation, a personal essay, proof of a bachelor’s degree from an accredited university (if graduated), and GRE or GMAT scores.
 The GRE/GMAT requirement is waived for Georgetown students who earned at least a 3.2 cumulative undergraduate GPA and for non-Georgetown students who earned at least a 3.5 cumulative undergraduate GPA.
 Non-native English speakers also must submit an official TOEFL (minimum 100) or IELTS score (minimum 7.5).